mbuckaway/esp32-homekit-garagedoor/README.md

 Because the code support interrupts on input changes which the PI version didn't have, the opening and closing statuses become more reliable.
 If the door switches trigger because of the garage door is moving, it knows is the garage door is opening (if the close sensor opened) or closing (the open sensor opened).
 We use the set the interrupts to fire on the rising edge to make this work.
 Additionally, the hardware of the device was change to set the inputs to use pull up resistors internally setting the switches on close to bring the inputs to ground.
 This saves introducing noise on the 3.3v bus.

 A note on switch bounce: we ignore it.
 All the interrupt handlers do is set the default door status flag to closing or opening.
-So, it that happens 100 times, there is no conciquence.
+So, it that happens 100 times, there is no consiquence.

 ## Setting up the Device

 This project is based on the ESP-IDF.
 Sorry, no Ardino support...nor will there every be.

 Make sure to run the updatemodules.sh script if you did not get the code recursively.
-It has a dependancy on the Espressif HomeKit SDK.
+It has a dependancy on the Espressif HomeKit SDK and my own WIFI module.

 First, configure idf with menuconfig: